raganwald/raganwald.github.com/_posts/2019-02-27-enumerability.md

 There are other ways to prove that this enumeration does not put the set of denumerable subsets of the natural numbers into a one-to-one correspondance with the natural numbers, but let's look at Cantor's argument instead.[^other]

-[^other]:If this is an enumeration of every infinite enumeration of binary numbers, we can name **any** enumeration of binary numbers, and it will appear after a finite number of outputs.
+[^other]:If this is an enumeration of every infinite enumeration of binary numbers, we can name **any** enumeration of binary numbers, and it will appear after a finite number of yields.
 For example, if we name the enumeration that has a trillion zeroes, a one, and then a denumerable number of zeroes...
-That appears after two to the power of a trillion plus one outputs.<br/><br/>However, although we have an infinite number of elements in each enumeration, the way we've constructed this we only have a finite number of `1`s in each enumeration.
-So any enumeration with an infinite number of `1`s will not appear after a finite number of outputs.
+That appears after two to the power of a trillion plus one yields.<br/><br/>However, although we have an infinite number of elements in each enumeration, the way we've constructed this we only have a finite number of `1`s in each enumeration.
+So any enumeration with an infinite number of `1`s will not appear after a finite number of yields.
 That follows from the fact that we've simply found another way to represent the set of all finite sets, not the set of all infinite sets.

 Cantor offered the following construction: Arrange the binary numbers as a matrix, and extract the diagonal of the matrix, like this:[^zeroes]